5 Ways to Make Work More Fun

-A lot of companies have developed a culture where everyone is expected to work as long and hard as possible.
+A lot of companies have developed a culture where everyone is expected to work as long and as hard as possible.
 People assume that working for 12 hours nonstop is more productive than working for 8 hours with a few breaks.
-Taking breaks is important for productivity because they give you and your employees a chance to decompress and re-energize.
+Taking breaks, though, is important for productivity because they give you and your workforce a chance to decompress and re-energize.
 Encourage your team to take breaks every couple of hours and set up a breakroom to allow your workers to take their mind off work for a few minutes.

-When your employees have a better work-life balance, they’ll be more focused and productive at work.
+When your staff has a better work-life balance, they’ll be more focused and productive at work.
 So, be flexible whenever possible.
-You might offer work-from-home days and flexible schedules so your employees can take care of their personal life when they have to.
-As long as the work is getting done, it doesn’t matter where or when it happens.
+You might offer work-from-home days or flexible schedules so your workers can take care of their personal life when they need to.